FrancescoRisso/PolitoMaterialDownload/SETTINGS.md

 Furthermore, the renamed file name is not checked for illegal characters: you should use only replacement strings that do not contain illegal characters.

-A possible usage of this feature is to change the folder tree: for example, you can set `"parentFolder" : "newFolder\\\\childFolder"`, so that every file in `parentFolder` in the Portale will result locally to be in a `childFolder` folder, which is nested into `newFolder`, which itself is located in the same location as where `parentFolder` would have been.
+A possible usage of this feature is to change the folder tree: for example, you can set `"parentFolder" : "newFolder/childFolder"` (normal string), so that every file in `parentFolder` in the Portale will result locally to be in a `childFolder` folder, which is nested into `newFolder`, which itself is located in the same location as where `parentFolder` would have been.

 Finally, be careful about escaping: in a regex, in order to match a `\` or a `/`, you have to use `\\` and `\/` respectively.
 Since you also have to escape the `\` character in the strings, you should have respectively `\\\\` and `\\/` in your regex (In a normal string `\\` and `/` are enough).